Quillraven/Fleks/ReadMe.md

 In case you need a `FamilyListener` from the beginning to also get notified when entities are created within a system's constructor then this is possible in a similar way you can create `ComponentListener`.
 Just define it in the world's configuration.
-In this case the `FamilyListener` must have at least one of the `AllOf`, `AnyOf` or `NoneOf` annotations.
+In this case the `FamilyListener` must have at least one of the `allOfComponents`, `anyOfComponents` or `noneOfComponents` specified.
 Such listeners follow the dependency injection logic.
 Here is an example:

 ```kotlin
 private class MyFamilyListener(